bull-mawat-lang/lang-blog/README.md

 ## Install Requirements
 Type `pip install -r requirements.txt`

+If you have outdated libraries, use `pip-upgrade` to upgrade your `requirements.txt` file You must install `pip-upgrade` to be able to use it.
+Go-to this link for more [https://github.com/simion/pip-upgrader](https://github.com/simion/pip-upgrader)

 ## Create Database
 * Start python script using
   * On Linux or Mac `python3`